 By eating enough of the right food to get the recommended allowance of Magnesium you can avoid supplements.

 But, I find that there are some days that I eat a lot of the foods high in Magnesium, and other days I eat nowhere near the daily recommended allowance.
 This is why I also use Magnesium lotion and sometimes have a bath with Epsom Salts.

-Homeopathy can help with so many health issues, including menopause.
+Homeopathy is used all over the world for so many health issues, including menopause.
 Whether you have a big health issue that is stopping you from getting on with your life, or niggly health 'annoyances', feel free to contact me if you think I may be able to help.

 I am always happy to hear from you.